sotramk/allservers/README.md

 -removed --no-confirm from all update commands

--added a command to option 3 to look for pacnew/pacsave files in /var/log/pacmnan.log
+-added a command to look for pacnew/pacsave files after updates /var/log/pacmnan.log